 When a NAL unit is fragmented and conveyed within FUs, it is referred to as a fragmented NAL unit.
 APs MUST NOT be fragmented.
-FUs MUST NOT be nested; i.e. an FU MUST NOT contain a subset of another FU.
+FUs MUST NOT be nested; i.e. an FU must not contain a subset of another FU.

-The RTP timestamp of an RTP packet carrying an FU is set to the NALU-time of the fragmented NAL unit.
+Wang, et al Expires December 2, 2015 [Page 35] The RTP timestamp of an RTP packet carrying an FU is set to the NALU-time of the fragmented NAL unit.